Zhykos/aoc-2024-in-deno/README.md

 * Day 11 part 2: I have to find a way to optimize the algorithm, it's too slow.
 * Day 16 part 1: I need to implement Dijkstra's algorithm to solve the problem.
 * Day 17 part 2: I need to reverse compute all operations to find the initial value.
+* Day 20 part 2: I need to optimize the algorithm to find the solution.